Close Search

 Nebraska Hunting Fees

-To apply for the draw deer or antelope permits, non-residents must pay the non-refundable application fee.
+To apply for deer or antelope permits in the draw, non-residents must pay the non-refundable application fee.
 If successful in the draw, a habitat stamp and associated permit fee must be paid to claim the permit.
-Applicants who do not claim their permit will forfeit their preference points and the permit will be offered to an alternate.
-Permits must be claimed by July 8th or they will be forfeited.
+Applicants who do not claim their permit will forfeit their preference points, and the permit will be offered to an alternate.
+Permits must be claimed by July 7, or they will be forfeited.

 Nebraska Hunter Requirements

-Hunter education is required in Nebraska for all hunters ages 12-29 who hunt any game species with a firearm.
+Hunter education is required in Nebraska for all hunters ages twelve through twenty-nine who hunt any game species with a firearm.
 They must carry proof of successful completion of the course while hunting.
-Bowhunter education is required in Nebraska for all hunters ages 12-29 who hunt big game with a bow or crossbow, and they must carry proof of completion of the course while hunting.
-Habitat stamps are required for all non-resident hunters, youth and adults.
+Bowhunter education is required in Nebraska for all hunters ages twelve through twenty-nine who hunt big game with a bow or crossbow, and they must carry proof of completion of the course while hunting.
+Habitat stamps are required for all non-resident hunters, regardless of age.
+Resident youth and senior permit holders are not required to purchase a stamp.

 Nebraska Hunting Age Restrictions

-The minimum age to hunt is 10 years old for a deer permit and 12 years old for an antelope permit.
-Hunters who are 15 years old or younger must be accompanied by a licensed hunter who is 19 years or older.
-Youth may apply for a draw unit permit at age 9 as long as they turn 10 by the start of the season.
-Youth age 15 may hunt with over-the-counter permits as long as they are 15 years old when they apply and are still 15 years old on September 1st.
+The minimum age to hunt is ten years old for a deer permit and twelve years old for an antelope permit.
+Hunters who are fifteen years old or younger must be accompanied by a licensed hunter who is nineteen years or older.
+Youth may apply for a deer permit at age nine as long as they turn ten by the start of the season.
+Youth aged sixteen may hunt with a youth deer permit as long as they are fifteen years old when they apply and are still fifteen years old on September 1.

 Nebraska Hunting Point Structure

 Nebraska uses a pure preference point system for all of the draw permits offered to non-residents.
-All of the available permits will be drawn by those with the most points from the highest level applicant who applied to the bottom level until all permits have been awarded.
+All of the available permits will be drawn by those with the most points, starting with the highest-level applicant who applied and moving toward the lowest level until all permits have been awarded.
 Points are never purged.

 Nebraska Hunting Draw Odds

 The draw odds listed in this section are based on the preference point draw at a specific point level.
-Those applicants with more points than listed in the draw odds column would have had 100% draw odds.
+Those applicants with more points than listed in the draw odds column would have had 100% success in the 2025 draw.

 Party Applications

-Party (buddy) applications are allowed with a maximum size of six.
+Party (or buddy) applications are allowed, though the maximum group size is six.
 Residents and non-residents cannot apply together.
-The application is given the preference point number of the lowest member in the group.
+The application is assigned a preference point number equivalent to the lowest number of points possessed by any member in the group.
 Nebraska will not over-allocate permits.

 Nebraska Hunting